poga/hyperfeed/README.md

 {
   storage: memdb(), // a level db instance. default to memdb.
   file: function (name) { return raf(name) }, // set to a raf if you want to save items to filesystem
-  scrap: false      // if set to true, hyperfeed will also save the page each item is pointed to.
+  scrap: false      // if set to true, hyperfeed will also save the page each feed item pointed to.
 }
 ```